Uyuni for Retail uses a layered architecture:

 The branch server has a dedicated network interface card and terminals use an isolated internal branch network.
 In this configuration, the branch server manages the internal network and provides DHCP, DNS, PXE, FTP, and TFTP services.

-The branch server and the terminals are connected to the same network as the SUSE Manager server.
+The branch server and the terminals are connected to the same network as the Uyuni server.
 In this configuration, the branch server is not required to manage a network (DHCP and DNS services), but acts as a PXE boot server and provides FTP and TFTP services.